jax-ml/jax/docs/201/callbacks.md

 ```

 In `f1`, the output of the callback is used in the return value of the function, so the callback is executed and we see the printed output.
 In `f2` on the other hand, the output of the callback is unused, and so the compiler notices this and eliminates the function call.
-These are the correct semantics for a callback to a function with no side-effects.
+These are the correct semantics for a callback to a function with no side effects.

 #### `pure_callback` and exceptions

-In the context of JAX transformations, Python runtime exceptions should be considered side-effects:
+In the context of JAX transformations, Python runtime exceptions should be considered side effects:
 this means that intentionally raising an error within a `pure_callback` breaks the API contract,
 and the behavior of the resulting program is undefined.
 In particular, the manner in which
 such a program halts will generally depend on the backend, and the details of that behavior may